dendronhq/dendron-site/vault/scratch.2021.09.15.103955.fixing-caching-preview-with-references.md

 ```
 If `baz` is updated and `foo` had a cached preview, `foo` preview will not be updated when `baz` is updated.

 Note that this will still require looping through all the notes and doing a string comparison for each update.
 Since we will need to call [getNotesWithLinks](https://github.com/dendronhq/dendron/blob/master/packages/common-all/src/dnode.ts#L783-L802).
-One (I thought so) might think that Javascript is going to intern the strings since they are immutable and do a reference comparison for equality check.
-However, benchmark comparison of strings shows that its not guaranteed to be the case and hence we go into O(n * m) time complexity where n-number of notes and m-file size (for file sizes that are the same length).
-Doing benchmarking also shows that we should be in a happy place for ~100k notes (being able to loop through in 3-7ms) and still work for ~1Mil notes (being able to loop through in 20-70ms).
-Presumably eventually we will fix the cached state and just use the cached state so we can go ahead for this solution for now.
+`getNotesWithLinks` is O(n * m) if the file names are the same length where (n) is the number of notes and (m) is the file length.
+Doing benchmarking shows that we should be in a happy place for ~100k notes (being able to loop through in 3-7ms) and still work for ~1Mil notes (being able to loop through in 20-70ms).
 Our current largest note keeper users have ~20k notes in their workspace, hence we got some runway.
+Presumably eventually we will fix the cached state and just use the cached state.
+If we are ok with recursive previews not being updated we can go ahead with this solution.

 <details>
 <summary>